robert-marik/resistograph_meets_tomograph/docs/talk.md

 # Content of the talk

-- Resistograph and tomograph: strengths and limitations
+- Tomograph and resistograph: strengths and limitations
 - Combined approach: a Python library to merge data from both devices
-- Vibe coding in 2025 (ChatGPT)
+- Vibe coding (ChatGPT)
-- Code sharing in 2025 (Docker)
+- Code containerization (Docker)

 ---